Parallel-NetCDF/PnetCDF/sneak_peek.md

   + none

 * Clarifications
+  + Hints nc_header_align_size, nc_var_align_size, and nc_record_align_size are
+    to align the file header extent, starting file offsets of data section, and record variable section, respectively.
+Note that nc_var_align_size and nc_record_align_siz are not to align individual variables.
+They are equivalent to arguments v_align and r_align, respevtively in API ncmpi__enddef().
   + Using NC_CLOBBER in ncmpi_create() can be expensive if the file already exists.
 If the existing file is a regular file, then PnetCDF will delete it with a call to unlink() first and re-created it later.
 Calling unlink() on